srijiths/jtopia/README.md

 * Add more POS tagged words from your domain to model/english-lexicon.txt by preserving the current form.

-Because if the word from the input text is missing in english-lexicon.txt , then that word is just tagged as NNP and proceed further.
-If its properly POS tagged in the english-lexicon.txt , then results would be different.
-This way you can expand jtopia to any domains.

-* Instead of using model/english-lexicon.txt , use another POS tagger ( Stanford POS tagger ) and make the output available to TermExtractor class.
+* Instead of using model/english-lexicon.txt , use another POS tagger ( Stanford POS tagger ) and make the POS output available to TermExtractor class.

 Fine tuning jtopia
 ==================